-FIG. 3.1 Profiles of potential temperature (a,c) and wind speed (b,d) from PCAPS IOP-1 (left column, a,b) and IOP-9 (right column, c,d).
-For each case the black line is $\sim$ 18 hours prior to the red line.
+Fig. 3.1 Profiles of potential temperature (a,c) and wind speed (b,d) from PCAPS IOP-1 (left column, a,b) and IOP-9 (right column, c,d).
+For each case the black line is $\sim$ 18 hs prior to the red line.

-FIG. 3.2. (a) Model topography: Mountain (e.g. control) topography (solid black line, dark gray shading) and plain topography (dashed black line and light gray shading).
-The red line is a smoothed south-to-north transect of the Salt Lake Valley, Utah. (b) CAP Potential temperature profiles: Linear (e.g. control, red), multi-layer (blue), capping layer (black), shallow (dashed green), and inflow profile (dashed black).
+Fig. 3.2.
+Summary of numerical experiment design. (a) Model topography: mountain (e.g., control) topography (solid black line, dark gray shading) and plain topography (black line and light gray shading).
+The red line is a smoothed south-to-north transect of the Salt Lake Valley, UT. (b) CAP Potential temperature profiles: Linear (e.g. control, red), multilayer (blue), capping layer (black), shallow (dashed green), and inflow profile (gray).

-FIG. 3.3.
-20-minute time-mean cross sections of potential temperature (contours, c.i.
+Fig. 3.3.
+Twenty min time-mean cross sections of potential temperature (contours, c.i.
 1 K) and wind speed (shading) for the linear CAP mountain case at (a) 5, (b) 10, and (c) 15 m s-1 inflow. (d) Time-distance distribution of column integrated buoyancy (BH).

-FIG. 3.4.
-Snapshot of waves impacting the CAP at 500 minutes $(11 \text{ m s}^{-1})$ (a) potential temperature, (b) log base ten of the gradient Richardson number (blue shading for sub critical values), (c) kinematic heat flux, and (d) turbulent heating rate.
+Fig. 3.4.
+Snapshot of waves impacting the CAP at 500 mins (11 m s-1) (a) potential temperature, (b) log base 10 of the gradient Richardson number (blue shading for subcritical values), (c) kinematic heat flux, and (d) turbulent heating rate.
 Contours in b-d are potential temperature every 1 K. The upper most panel is a detail of the Kelvin-Helmholtz waves in equal aspect ratio.

-FIG. 3.5.
+Fig. 3.5.
 Time-height evolution of (a) wind speed and (b) log base 10 of the gradient Richardson number for the valley mean column.
 Contours in both panels are potential temperature at 1 K intervals.

-FIG. 3.6.
+Fig. 3.6.
 Time height evolution of the heat budget for the valley mean column. (a) Turbulent heating rate, (b) advective heating rate, and (c) net heating tendency.
 Contours in all panels are potential temperature every 1K.

-FIG. 3.7 Snap shots of each experimental run at 15 m s-1 inflow.
-The left column is the mountain simulations (a-d) and the right column is the plane simulations (e-h).
+Fig. 3.7 Snap shots of each experimental run at 15 m s-1 inflow.
+The left column is the mountain simulations (a-d) and the right column is the plain simulations (e-h).
 The profiles are labeled in the figure.

-FIG. 3.8.
+Fig. 3.8.
 Time-distance evolution of the column integrated buoyancy for each case.
-Top (bottom) row are the mountain (plane) simulations.
+Top (A) and bottom (B) rows are the mountain and simulations, respectively.
 Profiles are labeled in the figure.

-FIG. 3.9.
+Fig. 3.9.
 Mean wind at 500-m above the valley floor for the mountain cases (red) and plain cases (black).
 The dashed line is prescribed inflow velocity.

-FIG. 3.10.
+Fig. 3.10.
 Column integrated buoyancy, BH, as a function of time for each case.
 Circles represent the mountain cases and plus symbols represent the plain cases.
-Colors correspond to the different profiles: linear (red), mulit-layer (blue), capping layer (black), and shallow layer (green).
+Colors correspond to the different profiles: linear (red), multilayer (blue), capping layer (black), and shallow layer (green).

-FIG. 3.11.
+Fig. 3.11.
 Time evolution of the capping layer Brunt-Vaisala frequency normalized by its initial value.
 Time has also been normalized such that the time of CAP removal corresponds to 1.
 The circles correspond with the plain cases, and the pluses the mountain cases.
-Profiles are indicated by color: linear (red), multi-layer (blue), capping layer (black), and shallow layer (yellow).
+Profiles are indicated by color: linear (red), multilayer (blue), capping layer (black), and shallow layer (yellow).

-FIG. 3.12.
-Time-distance evolution of the column Froude number.
-Panels as in Fig. 3.8.
+Fig. 3.12.Time-distance evolution of the column Froude number.
+Top (A) and bottom (B) rows are the mountain and simulations, respectively.
+Profiles are labeled in the figure.

-FIG. 3.13. (a) Wind (shaded) and potential temperature (contoured) for the valley mean profile for the linear-plain case. (b) Froude number time series, (c) column minimum heat flux (negative downwards).
+Fig. 3.13.
+Summary of the linear-plane case: (a) Wind (shaded) and potential temperature (contoured), (b) Froude number time series, (c) column minimum heat flux (negative downwards).